AAbhijithA/Radial-Search/README.md

 #### Understandings

 * Compressed it from a O(N^2) to an O(N) approach but it requires to not have too many branches as in some languages it could lead to generating too many threads.
-* Requires geolocation mapping to a decently sized grid to not overload it with the asynchornous functions whih may lead to memory leaks and overutilizing resources.
+* Requires geolocation mapping to a decently sized grid to not overload it with the asynchornous functions which may lead to memory leaks and overutilizing resources.
 * Extend the usage of this algorithm to moderate sized batch wise asynchronous compuations.